Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-edge-identity/edge-identity-api-reference.md

 {% tab title="Android" %}
 ### updateIdentities

 Update the currently known identities within the SDK.
-The Edge Identity extension will merge the received identifiers with the previously saved ones in an additive manner, no identities are removed from this API.
+The Identity extension will merge the received identifiers with the previously saved ones in an additive manner, no identities are removed from this API.

 Identities with an empty _id_ or _namespace_ are not allowed and are ignored.